wandb/ai-virtual-assistant/README.md

 This should provide you with the data to be successful in your implementation of this Agent blueprint all the way to production.
 The integration is activated when setting `WANDB_API_KEY` when deploying the blueprint in the docker compose or the helm charts (modifying the values file).

+NOTE:
-NOTE: By default, tracing is logged to your default team in W&B, under project `nv-ai-virtual-assistant`.
+- By default, tracing is logged to your default team in W&B, under project `nv-ai-virtual-assistant`.
 You can override this by setting `WANDB_PROJECT` as well.
+- Milvus is running in CPU mode here for ease of stand-up locally

-This repository has been largely intact from the source.
+This repository has been left largely intact from the source.
 The documentation below is the original.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)